wiseodd/wiseodd.github.io/_posts/2022-06-25-conv-probit.md

 <h2 class="section-heading">References</h2>

 1. Ng, Edward W., and Murray Geller.
 "A table of integrals of the error functions." _Journal of Research of the National Bureau of Standards B 73_, no. 1 (1969): 1-20.
+2. Gibbs, Mark N. _Bayesian Gaussian processes for regression and classification_.
+Dissertation, University of Cambridge, 1998.
-2. Lu, Zhiyun, Eugene Ie, and Fei Sha.
+3. Lu, Zhiyun, Eugene Ie, and Fei Sha.
 "Mean-Field Approximation to Gaussian-Softmax Integral with Application to Uncertainty Estimation." _arXiv preprint arXiv:2006.07584_ (2020).